Read this post to learn about the basics of accessing and editing the all-important WordPress .htaccess file for better performance and security.

 There is absolutely no need to invent the wheel.
 All the essential features that any site is supposed to have can be found in WP.
 Manage users and user roles, manipulate content in any way you want (edit text, add images, and so on), put product data into and retrieve it from a built-in database, and perform any other basic actions.
 You don’t have to be a tech guru to master the WP features.

-Reason #2: It Allows You to Create an MVP in a Few Days or Even Hours
+Reason #2: It Allows You to Create an MVP Website in a Few Days or Even Hours

-Building an interface for the MVP is also a matter of choosing a theme from almost 7,500 provided (at the moment of writing the post).
+Building an interface for the MVP is also a matter of choosing a theme from over 9,000 provided (at the moment of writing the post).
 Just replace the dummy content with your own and you’re good to go.

 All this enables you to launch your MVP in just a few days or even hours, depending on the number of features you want it to have.